The principles of improv lead to hilarious comedy onstage but they have also been shown to successfully defuse life-threatening conflicts.

 In our documentary film we teach improv to world leaders.
 We think they could use it.

 In Act Social, you will also meet improv teachers who work with communities in need, giving audiences a never-before-seen look at the possibilities improv can bring to real life.

 Our title, Act Social, alludes to improvised dances like salsa or swing, that are called social dances, and jazz is known as social music—so improv theatre is “social acting.”
 Of course the irony is that, under Neva Boyd and Jane Addams, improvisation techniques started out as a key component of social work in the early 1900s—and can help us socialize better today.

-Our team is led by filmmaker Sean A. Mulvihill.
-The cast is highlighted by famed improviser Colin Mochrie of “Whose Line is it, Anyway?”, psychologist Barbara Tint, and several leading improv instructors.
+Filmmaker Sean A. Mulvihill leads a cast featuring famed improviser Colin Mochrie of Whose Line is it, Anyway?, psychologist Barbara Tint, and several leading improv instructors.

 Our early research indicates that most people don’t know what improv is or how you do it successfully.
 Watch this video: